 Windows does not come with tools to move user profiles to another drive.
-A manual way has been known for some time that involves moving the user profile files to the other drive and changing settings in the Windows Registry.
+A manual way is available that involves moving user profile files and folders to another drive, and changing system path information in the Windows Registry.

-The software Profile Relocator provides a similar option for Windows users.
-It basically relocates the user profile folder for profiles that are created after that operation.
+The software Profile Relocator offers an automated option that is less error-prone than the manual method.
+It relocates the user profile folder for profiles that are created after you run it.

 Users who want to move the already existing Windows user profiles can still use the manual approach to do so.